 From June to August

 Many sites require an Ohio Social Work Trainee (SWT) credential issued by the Ohio Counselor, Social Worker and Marriage and Family Therapist Board.
+Your field placement advisor will help you determine if the SWT is required at your potential placement sites.
 You must be registered for field education prior to applying for the SWT, and a background check is required.
 Visit the board’s website for more information.
-Your field advisor will help you determine if the SWT is required at your potential placement sites.

 Again, welcome and congratulations on your acceptance to the Mandel School.
 Please feel free to reach out with any questions.
-We look forward to meeting you as you begin the first part of your journey as a Change Agent!
+We look forward to meeting you as you begin the first part of your journey as a Change Leader!

 Nicole Parker, MSW, LSW, MNO